 The study confirmed the three biggest areas of impact on our tours:

-– fuel consumption/carbon emissions to power boats and provide electricity on board (when shore power is not available)
+– fuel consumption to power boats and provide electricity on board (when shore power is not available)

 – meals, in particular meat consumption

 – energy, shore power for lighting, appliances, air conditioning, charging e-bike batteries, etc